The Professionals - What does a professional trustee look like?

 The level of complexity, breadth of regulation and potential impact of pensions schemes on the survival of their sponsors has escalated exponentially in recent years.
 The governance and knowledge and understanding requirements are ever increasing the demands on trustees and leading to growth in the number of paid trustees.

-The added demands on the time of trustees has led to an increase in the number of lay trustees (especially chairs) being remunerated.
-Similarly the varied areas of expertise involved in running pension schemes has seen some boards appointing trustees with specific expertise in areas such as legal, accounting or investment for instance.
+Because of this, some boards choose trustees with specific skills.
+These skills can include legal, accounting, or investment knowledge.
 Remunerating a lay trustee does not make them a professional and being a trustee with an expertise in one are of a pension scheme does not make you a pensions expert.

 Was this the right starting point?
 Apparently not entirely.
 In the new Professional Trustee Description Policy that has just been issued, the Pensions Regulator has stated that it would not normally class remunerated trustees as a Professional Pension Scheme Trustee where they are a member of the scheme (or a related scheme); or employed within the same group as a participating employer or; do not act, or offer to act, as trustee to any unrelated schemes.
 In our view this move is understandable, appropriate and necessary.